clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

   and the kind of data that would be valuable, and expose events appropriately.

-  Your telemetry server is just like any other web application;
+  Your telemetry server is just like any other web application.
   |WEB-SERVER-SCALE|

 Orchestration and Configuration Management